FAQ

 - A website — type an address like engadget.com (you don't even need to finish it).
 Feedler's smart discovery tracks down the right RSS feed, so you never need to know the exact URL.
 That includes YouTube pages: paste a channel or playlist link — straight from the Share button — and Feedler turns it into the right feed.

 - An RSS link — already have one?
 Paste it and it's added on the spot.
+And when a site offers several feeds, Feedler groups them neatly under one card so you can pick the exact topic you want.

 - A @handle — follow a creator from YouTube, Vimeo, Bluesky, GitHub and more: just type their @handle and Feedler finds their feed and brings in their avatar.